-- 1. Let's begin by selecting Window> Fill Window Building Only So we can see the entire building. - 2.
-Click the Select Objects tool then click on an exterior wall to select it. - 3.
+- 1. Click the Select Objects tool then click on an exterior wall to select it. - 2.
 Click and drag the Move edit handle that displays at the position along the wall where you clicked.
-Walls can be moved perpendicular to the direction that they are drawn. - 4.
+Walls can be moved perpendicular to the direction that they are drawn. - 3.
 As you move the wall, the dimension lines that indicate how far it is from other walls will update.
-Use these dimensions to position the wall accurately.

 If you have difficulty positioning a wall at the desired location because it jumps over that location as you move it, try zooming in on it by scrolling with your mouse wheel or by using either the Zoom or Zoom In tool.
-You can also use the Accurate Move edit tool to slow your mouse movement.
+You can also use the Accurate Move dit tool to slow your mouse movement.